How To Make Stronger Moka Pot Coffee: Tips And Techniques

 Instead, invest in a good quality burr grinder to consistently achieve a fresh grind every time.

-2. Bitter or Burnt Taste
+2. Avoiding Bitter or Burnt Flavors

 A bitter or burnt taste in your Moka Pot coffee can be frustrating, especially when expecting a rich and flavorful brew.